 Perhaps the highlight of the grounds is the Great Avenue, planted in 1710 by Sir Robert Southwell and boasting the oldest lime trees in Bristol.
-At the top of the garden is a Georgian viewing terrace providing wonderful views across the River Avon, and scattered throughout the grounds are remains of brick and concrete buildings erected during WWII, when the grounds were ocupied by military camps.
+At the top of the garden is a Georgian viewing terrace providing wonderful views across the River Avon, and scattered throughout the grounds are remains of brick and concrete buildings erected during WWII when the grounds were occupied by military camps.

 About Kings Weston House